ietf-wg-acme/acme/draft-ietf-acme-acme.md

-The client sends these updates back to the server in the form of a JSON object with the response fields required by the challenge type, carried in a POST request to the challenge URI (not authorization URI or the new-authorization URI).
+The client sends these updates back to the server in the form of a JSON object with the response fields required by the challenge type, carried in a POST request to the challenge URI (not authorization URI).
 This allows the client to send information only for challenges it is responding to.

 For example, if the client were to respond to the "http-01" challenge in the above authorization, it would send the following request: